Rent Out Your Bali Villa Long Term as a Foreigner: Full Guide

-Bali has a great rental market potential.
+Bali has strong rental market potential.
 In April 2025 alone, tourism increased by around 25.56%, and the occupancy rate reached approximately 57.23% (read our full report here).
+And great news—foreigners can rent out their villas for short- or long-term and earn profit.

-• Check the Zoning: To rent your property legally, it must be in a commercial or tourism zone.
-If it’s in a green zone, you could face serious issue like what’s currently happening at Bingin Beach.
+• Check the Land Zoning: Your property must be in a commercial or tourism zone.
+If it’s in a green zone, you could face serious issue like what's currently happening at Bingin Beach.

 • Get the Right Permit: Get a Pondok Wisata license (homestay permit) if you want to rent your property short-term, like on Airbnb.
 You can apply if your villa is in the right zone and follows building rules.